 Ozone NAAQS.
-In September 2011, the Administration withdrew its previously proposed rule to tighten the current (from 2008) 0.075 ppm ozone NAAQS.
-In withdrawing the rule, the Administration announced that the ozone standard would be reconsidered in 2013 (which was later revised to 2015).
+In September 2011, the Obama Administration withdrew its previously proposed rule to tighten the current (from 2008) 0.075 ppm ozone NAAQS.
+In withdrawing the rule, the Obama Administration announced that the ozone standard would be reconsidered in 2013 (which was later revised to 2015).
 Opposed to this delay, in May 2013, several "downwind" states (Connecticut, Delaware, and Maryland) sued EPA over its approval of state implementation plans for Kentucky and Tennessee to implement the 2008 8-hour ozone standard, which remains in place until a new standard is issued.
 The U.S. Court of Appeals for the D.C.
 Circuit upheld the 2008 primary standard on July 23, 2013, while remanding the secondary standard to EPA for more work.

-The American Lung Association filed suit on January 21, 2014 in the U.S. District Court for the District of Columbia asking the court to direct the EPA to complete a review of the ozone NAAQS as required by the CAA.
+The American Lung Association filed suit on January 21, 2014 in the U.S. District Court for the District of Columbia asking the court to direct EPA to complete a review of the ozone NAAQS as required by the CAA.
 EPA announced in February 2014 that it planned to propose a new ozone standard by January 15, 2015, with a final rule by November 15, 2015.
 On April 29, 2014, a federal district judge announced that these dates would be moved up - with a proposed rule due by December 1, 2014, and a final rule by October 1, 2015.
-EPA staff and the Clean Air Scientific Advisory Committee recommended a 0.060 - 0.070 ppm ozone standard.
-Impacts from a lowering of the ozone NAAQS were predicted to impact development in areas newly designated as nonattainment for ozone.

-On October 1, 2015 the EPA revised the NAAQS for ground level ozone from 0.075 ppm to 70 ppm.
+On October 1, 2015, EPA revised the NAAQS for ground level ozone from 0.075 ppm to 70 ppm.
 This final revised level was within the range that the Clean Air Scientific Advisory Committee had recommended to EPA.
-As a result of mild summers in 2013-2015, the projected non-attainment areas for the new 0.070 ppm standard will likely be less severe than initial projections.
+On April 30, 2018, EPA released final attainment and non-attainment designations for the country.